DemocracyDevelopers/colorado-rla/server/eclipse-project/src/test/workflows/README.md

-This directory contains the http file (demo1.http) for loading up the database intended to be used for demo 1.
+This directory contains the http files for loading up the database intended to be used for demo 1.

-Before running demo1.http, run colorado-rla by following the [developer instructions](https://github.com/DemocracyDevelopers/colorado-rla/blob/main/docs/25_developer.md).
+Before running the demo, run colorado-rla by following the [developer instructions](https://github.com/DemocracyDevelopers/colorado-rla/blob/main/docs/25_developer.md).
 Then load the test credentials from colorado-rla/test/corla-test-credentials.psql.

-Now you should be able to run demo1.http by clicking on the double-green-arrow in IntelliJ.
+Now you should be able to run demo http files by clicking on the double-green-arrow in IntelliJ.
+To run the complete demo, execute the following:
+- `demo1_loadCVRs.http`
+- `demo1_loadManifests.http`
+- `Boulder_loadCVRs.http`
+- `Boulder_loadManifests.http`

 The NSW 2021 Byron Mayoral contest has been spread across all 64 Colorado counties These are stored in src/test/resources/CSVs/split-Byron.